-NMDGF Game-hunting Licenses and permits are available online and may be printed on standard paper.
-Licenses and permits will no longer be mailed unless requested by telephone: 1-888-248-6866.
+NMDGF Game hunting Licenses and permits are available online and may be printed on standard paper.
+Licenses and permits will only be mailed upon request by telephone: 1-888-248-6866.
+Successful pheasant applicants must purchase a Game Hunting license to validate their draw permit.